NingMoe/Login-MUST-Mail/README.md

 # Login-MUST-Mail
-* A Simple Python Script for Login Macau University of Science and Technology,
+* A Simple Python Script for Login Macau University of Science and Technology;
-* Return email number, email subject, sender email and name, and file size.
+* Return email number, email subject, sender email and name, and file size;
-* Using Selenium(PhantomJS) & BeautifulSoup4
+* Using Selenium(PhantomJS) & BeautifulSoup4.